alakeldev/techplaza-app-frontend/README.md

   - As a registered user, I want to access the card community application from the dashboard so that I can create, display my card and view the other community members cards.
   - As a registered user, I want to create a card with my name, email, number, profession, description, and country so that I can share my information with the community.
   - As a registered user, I want to edit and delete my card so that I can update or remove my information.
+  - As a registered user, I want to filter the cards by specific country so that I can find cards relevant to my residence country or specific country.

 ## Site Structure